mui/material-ui/docs/src/pages/demos/dialogs/dialogs.md

 ## Accessibility

 Be sure to add `aria-labelledby="id..."`, referencing the modal title, to the `Dialog`.
 Additionally, you may give a description of your modal dialog with the `aria-describedby="id..."` property on the `Dialog`.

+## Scrolling long content

+When dialogs become too long for the user’s viewport or device, they scroll.
+- `scroll=paper` the content of the dialog scrolls within the paper element.
+- `scroll=body` the content of the dialog scrolls within the body element.

+Try the demo below to see what we mean:

+{{"demo": "pages/demos/dialogs/ScrollDialog.js"}}